-8 steps to diagnose, fix and prevent the issue.
+8 steps to find, fix & prevent the issue.

 Yeah, it's the moment of glory — you check rankings to finally see your site on the first page of Google for a highly competitive keyword you've been after.
 And there's no cloud in your sky, but for a single fact.
 The ranking page is irrelevant or simply not the best choice for the query.

 Well, Google index is somewhat a fickle beast — its logic is based on algorithms, not common sense.
 So quite often the page that we, humans, feel to be the best match for a query is not the one that makes it to the top of Google.
 This situation results in a good deal of frustration for SEOs, and it's more common than you might think: surprisingly many websites face the very same issue, and surprisingly few of them take time to fix it.

 Say, why would ASOS want to rank with the below page for "brown leather backpacks" — the query that includes both male and female audience?
 Quite likely, there're losing some male audience clicks from the SERP itself: